 In the 1970s and 1980s, plans of “affirmative action” were introduced in college admissions and in hiring for public and private jobs that soon became controversial.
 Intended to remedy the historic wrongs of slavery and segregation, affirmative action policies established preference or quotas for the number of African-Americans (and soon women and other minorities) who would be admitted or hired.
 Its proponents sought to achieve an equality of outcome in society rather than merely equal opportunity in American society.
 Some whites complained that this was “reverse discrimination” against whites that tolerated lower standards for the benefited groups.
 The most notable Supreme Court case addressing the issue was the Regents of the University of California v.
-Bakke (1978) decision, in which racial preferences were upheld.
+Bakke (1978) decision, in which racial preferences, but not racial quotas, were upheld.

 The Supreme Court essentially agreed with the supporters of affirmative action who argued that “discrimination against members of the white ‘majority’ cannot be suspect if its purpose can be characterized as ‘benign’” (Justice Lewis F. Powell, Jr., Regents of the University of California v.
 Bakke, Opinion, 1978)